boyney123/garie-docs/docs/creating-your-own-dashboard/getting-started.md

 ## Displaying performance data in your panel

-Garie preconfigure's the Grafana data sources out the box.
+Garie preconfigures the Grafana data sources out the box.
 This means displaying data should be straight forward.

 First look at the available data sources.